David P. Weber: Madoff accusations, cyber compromise, and retaliatory paid leave

 In March 2012, Weber alleged improper conduct by Kotz, asserting that Kotz may have had personal relationships that tainted SEC investigations of the Bernard Madoff and R. Allen Stanford Ponzi schemes.
 Kotz said Weber's accusations were "completely and utterly ludicrous and untrue."

-Nevertheless, in May 2012, Weber was placed on administrative paid leave after fellow staff complained that he purportedly spoke openly about wanting to carry a concealed gun at work, and brought a bullet-proof vest to work, even though federal Offices of Inspectors General, including the SEC, regularly carried firearms.
-He was also banned from entering SEC headquarters.
-Weber denied those allegations, noting that SEC OIG Special Agents regularly carried firearms.
-U.S. Senator Charles Grassley (R-Iowa) sent a letter to SEC Chairman Mary Schapiro, asking for a copy of the "security threat evaluation" on the basis of which Weber was banned from the SEC's offices.
+In May 2012, Weber was placed on administrative paid leave for purportedly creating a "hostile work environment."
+U.S. Senator Charles Grassley (R-Iowa) then sent a letter to SEC Chairman Mary Schapiro, asking for a copy of the "security threat evaluation" on the basis of which Weber was banned from the SEC's offices.
 The SEC refused to provide the supposed threat evaluation against Weber to Congress.
-Later, it was revealed that the supposed threat evaluation found that Weber was not a threat, and could return to work.
-The SEC rescinded his termination, but Weber resigned.
+Later, it was revealed that the supposed threat evaluation found that Weber was not a threat, did not create a hostile work environment, and could return to work.
+Ultimately, as part of a federal court settlement, the SEC rescinded his termination, but Weber decided to enter academia and remain in private practice instead.